JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 sudo cp runqradio.sh /usr/local/bin/qradiolink
 sudo a+x /usr/local/bin/qradiolink
 ```
-Now you can launch the app.
-Make sure to go to the setup tab and update device args and the antenna names.
+Now you can launch and use the app.
+If you are limited on disk space, you can delete the `$LIME_SRC` directory.
+You may want to keep it though, since now you can fairly easily update each component to the latest changes.
+As of the time of writing this doc, the size of the source folder was 669 MB.

+## Device Setup

+The device needs to be configured in the "Setup" tab of QRadioLink.
+At minimum, device args and antenna names need to be changed from defaults.

+For lime boards:
+- the device args should be `driver=lime,soapy=0` or empty.
+The latter option will select the first SDR board the soapy finds.
-For lime boards the device args should be `driver=lime,soapy=0`, the TX antenna can be either `BAND1` or `BAND2` and the RX antenna can be `LNAH` (for RX1_L) or `LNAH`, `LNAW`, `LB1` or `LB2`.
+- the TX antenna can be either `BAND1` or `BAND2`
+- the RX antenna can be `LNAH` (for RX1_L) or `LNAH`, `LNAW`, `LB1` or `LB2`.

+## Conclusion

-That's it.
+This is it.
 If you find errors in this document, we will appreciate you filing an issue, and will try our best to help.